 Ever since the COVID-19 pandemic broke out, Peru, like all other nations, has been under strict travel restrictions.
 Tourist sites like Machu Picchu were also closed to visitors.
 However, the government of Peru opened Machu Picchu for a single tourist recently.
 Why?
 Read on to find out.

 Open for Katayama

 Jesse Katayama arrived in Peru in March and was scheduled to only stay for a few days.
-However, he ended up remaining stuck in the country due to the travel restrictions.
+However, he ended up remaining stuck in the country due to travel restrictions.
 Katayama could not even visit Machu Picchu for which he had traveled a great distance.
 The 26-year-old spent his time in Peru teaching boxing classes to local children.

 Unable to wait longer, Katayama submitted a special request to Culture Minister Alejandro Neyra explaining his situation.
 Neyra soon arranged for special permission and Katayama successfully became the first foreigner to enter the site in many months.
 The government decision came as a way to highlight the fact that Peru was awarded the “Safe Travel” seal by the London-based World Travel and Tourism Council.
 The seal is an indication that Peru is a safe tourist destination that fulfills international hygiene and safety standards against COVID-19.

 Katayama noted that he had a good experience during his stay in Peru and that he had made a lot of friends during the time.
 “This tour is truly amazing… Thank you Minister for Culture Alejandro Neyra for letting me see this,” Katayama said, as reported by ABC News.
 Machu Picchu is scheduled to open for foreign tourists in November, at which time it will allow in 30 percent of its normal capacity of 675 people per day.
 The site usually gets 1.5 million visitors a year and is the biggest tourist attraction in the country.